undeluro/undeluro/README.md

-- sup 👋, I’m Niyaz
+- sup 👋.
+I’m Niyaz
-- analytical problem solver from Krakow
+- problem solver from Krakow
-- currently studying Computer Science and Intelligent Systems at AGH University
+- Computer Science and Intelligent Systems at AGH University(2nd year)
-- interested in AI, Web3.0 and Finance
+- focused on AI in Web3.0 and Finance
 - strategically creating bugs since 2019

 <!---